rust-lang/book/src/ch04-01-what-is-ownership.md

 }
 ```

 As you saw in the diagram above, `s1` points to deallocated memory after calling `add_suffix`.
-Reading `s1` would therefore be undefined behavior, i.e. a violation of memory safety.
+Reading `s1` would therefore be a violation of memory safety, i.e. undefined behavior.
 Therefore Rust will refuse to compile this program, giving the following error:

 ```
 error[E0382]: borrow of moved value: `s1`